ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 #### Crop Modelling From Space

-However, this can be advantageous as well.
+This can be advantageous as well, however.
 Some agricultural scientists work with models that predict crop yields in response to changes to the crop, weather, farmer inputs or even climate change.
 Crop yield modelling often uses daily weather data covering large relatively continuous areas that